 Cell populations are rarely homogeneous and synchronized in their characteristics.
 Standard RNA-Seq approaches are limited to reporting general expression levels thus omitting minor subpopulation profiles.
 This study highlights new single-cell RNA sequencing capabilities for identifying rare cells, characterizing their transcriptomes, and discovering potential biomarkers.

 Contiguous mRNA full-length sequencing (Iso-Seq) greatly simplifies genome annotation efforts and revolutionizes the discovery of novel RNA isoforms.
-This Tech Note discusses the advantages of the latest technologies combined with GENEWIZ’s optimized workflow, and how this increases output and accuracy.
+This Tech Note discusses the advantages of the latest technologies combined with Azenta’s optimized workflow, and how this increases output and accuracy.

 10X GENOMICS® CHROMIUM™